 For special occasions, succulents can be included in an arrangement to complement more traditional flowers and make their color pop.
 Best of all, the succulents will live long after the flowers wither and can be repurposed in other arrangements.

-If you want a more permanent succulent display, fill a vertical planter or wreath frame with soil and tuck in as many succulents as you can fit.
+For a more permanent succulent display, fill a vertical planter or wreath frame with soil and tuck in as many succulents as you can fit.
 Water and let the frame sit horizontally for a few days to allow the succulents to absorb the water and settle into the arrangement, then hang somewhere with plenty of light.
 The arrangement will last for weeks before needing its next drink.

 Once you’ve discovered how much you love these easy-care plants, you’ll probably be tempted to get your hands on as many as possible.
 Good news: Propagating new plants from your existing succulents is a breeze.